jthomp/stalker/README.md

 # stalker
 A Shit-Talker clone written in C#.

-Thanks for downloading STalker!
+Thanks for checking out STalker!

 STalker is inspired by one of my favorite programs from the old days, Shit Talker by Jaundice.

-The idea is to make it very close to the original (v1.2) with a few added touches.
+The idea was to make it very close to the original (v1.2) with a few added touches.
 I hope you enjoy using it.

 See CHANGELOG.txt for information about changes and new versions.